 Pursuant to Article 15(2)(f) of Regulation (EC) No 1177/2003, implementing measures are necessary in respect of the list of target secondary areas and variables that is to be included every year in the cross-sectional component of EU-SILC.
-In 2018, the list of target secondary variables is specified in the Commission Regulation COMMISSION REGULATION (EU) 2017/310 of 22 February 2017.
-See https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32017R0310&from=EN
+In 2019, the list of target secondary variables is specified in the Commission Regulation COMMISSION REGULATION (EU) 2018/174 of 2 February 2018.
+See https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32018R0174&from=EN

-The 2018 targeted module relates to Material deprivation, well-being and housing difficulties.
+The 2019 targeted module relates to 'intergenerational transmission of disadvantages, household composition and evolution of income'.
 In addition, each year, additional variables are collected as part of a non-binding European Statistical System Committee (ESSC) Agreement.